 If you filed a Form 1099-R with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
-For example, if you transmit a direct rollover and file a Form 1099-R with the IRS reporting that none of the direct rollover is taxable by entering 0 (zero) in box 2a, and you then discover that part of the direct rollover consists of RMDs under section 401(a)(9), you must file a corrected Form 1099-R. See part H in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G or Pub.
+For example, if you transmit a direct rollover and file a Form 1099-R with the IRS reporting that none of the direct rollover is taxable by entering 0 (zero) in box 2a, and you then discover that part of the direct rollover consists of RMDs under section 401(a)(9), you must file a corrected Form 1099-R reporting the eligible rollover distribution as the direct rollover and file a new Form 1099-R reporting the RMD as if it had been distributed to the participant.
+See part H in the 2010 General Instructions for Certain Information Returns or Pub.
 1220, if filing electronically.